Table of Contents

-You don't need music to start creating content online, but if you do want to use music in your videos, then you need royalty-free music.
+You don't need music to start creating content online, but if you end up using music in your videos, then you need royalty-free music.
 There are several paid music services and lots of free options online, including the very own YouTube free audio library.

-However, if you want more flexibility, options, and to raise the production value and quality of your videos, then you probably need a royalty-free music subscription service.
+However, if you want more flexibility, and options and to raise the production value and quality of your videos, then you probably need a royalty-free music subscription service.

 The two platforms that we're gonna be talking about today are Artlist & Epidemic Sound.
-There's another known royalty-free music platform out there, but I don't have experience using any of those.
+There are other known royalty-free music platforms out there, but I don't have experience using any of those.

 These services are a great way to raise your production value and the overall quality of your videos.
-But there's a lot of variables that we need to consider before investing in one of these services, Things like:
+But there are a lot of variables that we need to consider before investing in one of these services, Things like:

 - What is royalty-free music?